fmaylinch/youtube-react/README.md

 #### Tools

-[Here](https://github.com/facebook/react/wiki/Complementary-Tools) you can find related React tools.
+At any point, you may quickly [deploy your React app with Surge](https://daveceddia.com/deploy-create-react-app-surge/).

+Check the [complementary tools](https://github.com/facebook/react/wiki/Complementary-Tools) for React.
 For example, the [React dev tools](https://github.com/facebook/react-devtools), which you can use to:

 - See your page structure like in Elements but more React-friendly.
 - Select an element and in the Console refer to it as `$r`.